 The simulations were run for mixed-species forests (not multiple single-species simulations) using mixtures of eleven species or genera for which regeneration data of sufficient quality were available from EuFoRIa: Fagus sylvatica L., Picea abies L., Abies alba Mill., Carpinus betulus L., Tilia cordata Mill., Acer pseudoplatanus L., Betula spp.
 L., Fraxinus excelsior L., Quercus spp.
-L., Alnus glutinosa L., Pinus sylvestris L. The same set of species was used at all 200 sites.
-Two models included their standard set of species for the simulations, which is much larger (i.e., ForClim 1, ForClim 11, TreeMig).
+L., Alnus glutinosa L., and Pinus sylvestris L. The same set of species was used at all 200 sites.
+Two models included their standard set of species for the simulations, which is much larger (i.e., ForClim 1, ForClim 11, TreeMig), and the species simulated beyond the eleven species were lumped in a category “others”.
 In three models, fewer than these eleven species were simulated (4C, xComp, LPJ-GUESS) (Table @ref(tab:tableModels)).
-In 4C only Fagus sylvatica, Picea abies, Betula spp., Quercus spp. and Pinus sylvestris are parameterised. xComp simulations did not consider Fraxinus excelsior due to a depreciated species parameterisation.
+In 4C only Fagus sylvatica, Picea abies, Betula spp., Quercus spp. and Pinus sylvestris are parameterised. xComp simulations did not consider Fraxinus excelsior due to a deprecated species parameterisation.
 In LPJ-GUESS, Acer pseudoplatanus and Alnus glutinosa are not parameterized and therefore these species could not be included in the simulation.
 Finally, the model aDGVM2 does not simulate individual species.
-Rather, community assembly processes and trait filtering generate plant communities that are adjusted to the biotic and abiotic conditions, and the simulated plants can be classified into ecological strategies based on their trait values in a post-processing step.
+Rather, community assembly processes and trait filtering generate plant communities that are adjusted to the local biotic and abiotic conditions, and the simulated plants can be classified into ecological strategies based on their trait values in a post-processing step.

-Each of the models reported the regeneration number by sampling 200 times in a 10-year interval for each species and per ha for each of the 200 sites.
+Each of the models reported the number of new trees crossing the two diameter thresholds by sampling 200 times in a 10-year interval for each species and per ha for each of the 200 sites.
 Multiple samples per site were used to better understand the simulated variation within each site.
 This was done using different strategies, depending on the model, including (1) sampling simulated data from the same 1 ha plot in the equilibrium over time, (2) sampling several 1 ha plots from the simulated forest at one specific point in time (in the equilibrium) or (3) a combination of (1) and (2).
 This resulted in 880,000 observations per model that simulated the 11 species included in the protocol (200 sites, 200 samples per site, 11 species and two diameter thresholds).
 For the models that simulated additional species, their regeneration rates were aggregated as “others”.

 Two models did not provide results from all the simulated samples or sites to avoid unrealistic results, as follows.
 In the model 4C, a threshold of a maximum basal area of 90 m2ha-1 was used to avoid unrealistic stand basal area data, and therefore not all the samples and sites were reported.
 The reason for this is that 4C is not suitable for long-term simulations without management, due to misrepresentations in density-dependent mortality processes in long-term simulations and assumptions of tree geometry that lead to unrealistic single tree dimensions of very old individuals.
-LPJ-GUESS had 2% of the sample outputs without tree regeneration, and these were considered as zero stand basal area and zero regeneration for all the tree species simulated; one site produced grassland rather than a forest and was not included in the results.
+LPJ-GUESS had 2% of the sample outputs without tree recruitment, and these were considered as zero stand basal area and zero regeneration for all the tree species simulated; one site produced grassland rather than a forest and was not included in the results.

 Data analysis